 What is itfluoride?

-The fluorideis a natural element that found in the earth's crust and in large areas of salt water.
+fluoride is a naturally occurring element found in the earth's crust and in large areas of salt water.
 It is a chemical element of the halogen group.
-Fish, poultry, lettuce, spinach, rice and wheat are some of the foods rich in it. foods rich in fluoride.
+Fish and canned foods, rice, barley, fruits and certain vegetable products are examples of foods that contribute to fluoride intake.

 How is fluorideincorporated into the tooth?

 There are different ways to apply fluoride at the dental level.
 In addition to fluoride products for daily oral hygiene, such as toothpaste and Mouthwash, there are also specific dental treatments, applied at the dentist's office in the form of gels and varnishes, among others.

 The most common is to apply the fluoride topically through daily brushing with a fluoride toothpaste, the enamel will be protected against the action of bacteria in the mouth.
 Maintain a healthy mouth with daily care routines.

 It is very important to start use toothpaste with fluoride in daily brushing from infancy onwards.
 In this way, teeth will enjoy better health and protection throughout life, reducing the risk of caries and other oral diseases.

 Maintain a healthy mouth with daily care routines.See products

 We have already seen what fluoride is and how it is applied, but what benefits does it have on tooth enamel?
 In addition to preventing tooth decay, fluoride has many other advantages, as we will see below.